Classes & Course Offerings

 Class and course scheduling is dependent upon participants’ interest and their individual schedules.
 Contact Wendy prior to registration or if you have a topic for a specific class or course.

-The Mind of Touch, a 3-class series beginning October 1, will explore the minds of cellular. skeletal, and fluid facilitation through touch.
+The Mind of Touch, a 3-class series exploring the minds of cellular. skeletal, and fluid facilitation through touch and movement.

-Embodied Movement Principles, a 3-class series, will include learning the Connecting Triangles, infant developmental sequences, and the use of leverage.
-First class begins October 1.
+Embodied Movement Principles, a 3-class series exploring the Connecting Triangles, infant developmental sequences, and the use of leverage.

 Contact Wendy for details.